A brief look at how Sano and Hajime are doing together a couple of months after Seeing Red.

 Today, however, he had a specific and reasonable purpose — even an inevitable, necessary one — and hoped to avoid spending too much on anything he didn’t need by concentrating hard on what he actually did.

 His cell phone provider was cheap in every sense, and the part of the rack that bore their logo had the smallest variety of phones of any of the assembled companies — but they had, at least, finally acknowledged modern times with a single smartphone option, and over this Sano lingered longingly.
-It looked a bit outdated compared to those from other providers — though it was still five or six times more expensive than the plainer phones from this provider — but in any case it had to be worlds better than the device Sano was here to replace, which was by this time not so much on its last legs as ignoring its vestigial organs in favor of a sidewinding slither.
+It looked a bit outdated compared to those from other providers — though still five or six times more expensive than the plainer phones from this provider — but in any case it had to be worlds better than the device Sano had come to replace, which was by this time not so much on its last legs as ignoring its vestigial organs in favor of a sidewinding slither.

-Well, that was a stupid question.
+Stupid question.
 A smartphone was a little computer, and nothing like a computer could ever be a bad thing to own or a waste of money, right?

 This train of thought was, presumably, the reason he found himself looking at laptops when he’d come to find a new cell phone.
-His desktop occasionally crashed for no apparent reason, and there were some games the video card in particular just couldn’t handle.
+His desktop occasionally crashed for no apparent reason, and some games the video card in particular just couldn’t handle.
 It would be nice to be able to take notes at school in a more organized fashion, too.

 On the other hand, laptop prices had come down drastically in the last few years… four or five hundred dollars would give him the chance to stop rocking XP Professional and finally try out that copy of The Saboteur he’d never gotten to work, and then he could grab the least expensive phone his current provider offered and come out of the shopping trip not too much poorer.

 Who was he kidding?
 Four or five hundred dollars poorer when he’d come in planning on a twenty dollar phone??
-Also, if he did decide to switch providers — which seemed like a good idea, on the whole — that was going to cost him extra to get started too.
+Also, if he did decide to switch providers — which seemed like a good idea, on the whole — that would cost him extra to get started too.
 And he might still actually want a more advanced phone than the least expensive one available.
 More than twenty dollars, sure, but less than four or five hundred.